TadghW/workspace-container/README.md

 If you want to use the default configuration (my config):

+- I recommend using [Rio](https://rioterm.com/) as your terminal emulator - it's very cross-platform and easy to configure.
+You can see my Rio config in `dotfiles/rio/`.
+- Remember to find and apply a theme to your terminal emulator for maximum eye-comfort :)
 - You'll be launched automatically into a `tmux` session when you log in.
 This behaviour is configured in `dotfiles/.bashrc-auto-tmux`, which is renamed to `.bashrc` and sourced by `.bash_profile` when you log in to the container.
 To use `tmux`:
   1. Prefix is `Ctrl + A`
   2. `Prefix + -` for vertical split `Prefix + |` for horizontal.